Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 website: www.katharinedrexel.org

-email: sbsvocof@aol.com
+email: [email protected]

-SISTERS OF BON SECOURS USA
+CONGREGATION OF SISTERS OF BON SECOURS USA

 In 1821, Bon Secours became the first community of sisters to provide continuous nursing within the homes of those who were suffering.
 Our vision and mission: to defend all life and creation and alleviate suffering; to bring a message of hope and “GOOD HELP” to those in need.
 Our faith-filled communities draw others to our charism of compassion, healing, and liberation.
 Community life and shared prayer balance our life of ministry as we contribute to a more humane world integral to spreading the Gospel.
 We minister in health care, retreat ministry, pastoral, social and human services, housing, education, etc. Continuing foundress Josephine Potel’s innovative spirit, we bring healing and wholeness beyond walls of tradition in rural areas and cities in the USA, England, Ireland, Scotland, France, Peru and South Africa

-For more information: www.bonsecoursvocations.org
+For more information:

-Inquirers, "Join" us on Facebook:http://www.facebook.com/group.php?gid=52749821796
+Inquirers, "Join" us on Facebook: http://www.facebook.com/BonSecoursVocations

-"Like Us" on Facebook:facebook.com/BonSecoursVocations
+"Like Us" on Facebook: http://www.facebook.com/BonSecoursVocations

-Follow Sr. Pat Dowling on Twitter:http://twitter.com/patthenun
+Follow Sr. Pat Dowling on Twitter: http://twitter.com/SrsBonSecours

 Volunteer Ministry site: www.bonsecours.org/bsvm